DJRHails/hails.info/src/assets/awards/arm11-most-interesting.md

 ---
-title: "The ARM11 Project Prize"
+title: The ARM11 Project Prize
-associated_with: "imperial-college-london"
+associated_with: imperial-college-london
-date: "05/2018"
+date: 2018-05
 ---

 # The ARM11 Project Prize